Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Numerical methods

 {\bf Filament simulation (FS)}.
 This run was presented in \citet[][model labelled as B3J]{ZA+18} to study the formation and evolution of magnetised dense structures.
-The simulation box, with sizes $L_{x}=256$, and $L_{y,z}=128$ pc, is filled with warm neutral gas at a density of $2~\ppcc$ and a temperature of $1450~\K$.
+The simulation box, with sizes $L_{x}=256$, and $L_{y,z}=128$ pc, is filled with warm neutral gas at a number density\footnote{{For this model the initial mass density is $\rho_0 = n \mu m_{\rm H} \sim 4.2 \times 10^{-24}$ g~cm$^{-3}$, assuming $\mu = 1.27$, which corresponds to a helium fraction of 0.1 by number, appropriate for an atomic medium.}} of $2~\ppcc$ and a temperature of $1450~\K$.
 The initial magnetic field is uniform along the $x-$direction with a strength of 3~$\mu$G, so the formed cloud is magnetically supercritical.
 The thermodynamic behaviour of the ISM is modelled by incorporating heating and cooling processes, using analytic fits from \citet{Vazquez-Semadeni+07}, based on cooling functions from \citet{Koyama_Inutsuka02}.
 This results in a thermally unstable regime for densities 1--10~$\ppcc$ and temperatures 500--5000~K.\\

 In this simulation, two cylindrical converging flows of radius $R=32$~pc and length $L=112$~pc are set to collide at a relative moderately supersonic velocity of 7.5~$\kms$.
 This collision forms denser, cold, neutral small clouds at the centre of the box, mainly due to the non-linear thermal instability triggered by the compression.
 The newborn cloud continues to accrete gas from the cylinders and eventually becomes dense enough to be considered molecular.
 The resulting morphology of the newborn molecular cloud is characterised by a network of filaments, and in this work, we focus on one particular filament previously analysed by \citet[][see Fig.~\ref{fig:filamento}]{Vianey+23}.
-This filament is contained in a sub-box of 16 pc in size and has a time-varying, increasing dense gas mass, going from $\sim 3000 \Msun$ to $\sim 4000 \Msun$ at the times when the measurements described below are performed.
+This filament is contained in a sub-box of 16 pc in size.
+The mass in dense gas increases from $\sim 3000 \Msun$ to $\sim 4000 \Msun$ during the period of our analysis.